 At UPMC, we take a 360° approach to treating brain tumors and lesions.

-When evaluating you, we look at your condition from every direction to find the path that is least disruptive to your brain, critical nerves, and ability to return to normal functioning.
+Before deciding on a treatment option, we look at your condition from every direction to find the path that is least disruptive to your brain, critical nerves, and ability to return to normal functioning.

 Treatments vary depending on the type and location of your brain tumor.